HUGSBOX/YALP/README.txt

 the program won't compile because it can't refer to the expected variable names.
 They are cAsE sEnSiTiVe.

+Many of the existing pattern definitions now look different than what is described below - in practice they are the same, however they work by using the HEIGHT and WIDTH global variables (defined in life.h) and dividing them by 2, thus getting exactly in the middle of the grid.
+Then the grid is filled as such:

+	grid.cells[(HEIGHT/2)+1][WIDTH/2] = 1;

+That line would "turn on" the cell directly below the cell in the center of the grid.

+***THE BELOW NOTE NO LONGER APPLIES TO MOST BUILT-IN PATTERNS (as explained above)
 Additional note on grid size: if you're increasing (or decreasing) the grid size a substantial amount, you may want to (or it may be necessary to) change the definitions of any patterns you intend to use.
 These are all defined in life.c, they look